-Students may transfer up to five elective courses and two required courses when applicable.
+Students may transfer up to two elective courses and four required courses when applicable.
 Transferred credits must be graduate-level courses that have not been used toward a previous degree and have been taken within the past nine years with a B or higher grade.
-A transcript must be submitted with the request to transfer credit form (see the "forms section" at the end of the handbook).
+A transcript must be submitted with the transfer credit request form.